sudesh095/codex-orbit/public/blogs/viewmodel.md

 - Avoid Singletons for UI state; use them for stateless dependencies.
 - Lifecycle of ActivityThread ≈ Application (both bound to process lifetime).

+You can explore the complete project on [GitHub](https://github.com/sudesh095/sudesh-learning.git).
+Try running it, check how we can use it properly.

 Happy Coding, Thanks!